Data Protection Policy

-Jakub Kohout LTD representatives may transfer Personal Data to internal or Third Party recipients located in another country where they are authorised by a Jakub Kohout LTD manager or Director to do so and where that country is recognised as having an adequate level of legal protection for the rights and freedoms of the relevant Data Subjects.
+Jakub Kohout representatives may transfer Personal Data to internal or Third Party recipients located in another country where they are authorised by a Jakub Kohout manager or Director to do so and where that country is recognised as having an adequate level of legal protection for the rights and freedoms of the relevant Data Subjects.

 Where transfers need to be made to countries lacking an adequate level of legal protection (i.e. Third Countries), they must be made in compliance with an approved transfer mechanism.

-Jakub Kohout LTD representatives may only transfer Personal Data where one of the transfer scenarios list below applies:
+Jakub Kohout representatives may only transfer Personal Data where one of the transfer scenarios list below applies:

 The Data Subject has given Consent to the proposed transfer

 The transfer is necessary for the performance of a contract with the

 The transfer is necessary for the implementation of pre-contractual measures taken in response to the Data Subject’s request